Buyers are skeptical of sales meetings today.

 Think about the last time you met with a prospective buyer.
 How did that conversation go?

 You prepared your pitch.
-You created a snappy PowerPoint deck for the meeting.
+You created a snappy PowerPoint deck specifically for the sales meeting.
 You considered every possible question or objection the buyer could come up with – and you prepared responses for each scenario.

 And the conversation went in every direction but a straight line.